-I have ordered books (marked ) at the University Bookstore.
-But because I cannot tell whether any of you will actually be on campus, all also are readily available from your preferred e-purveyor.
-I've also asked for them to be on reserve at Rush Rhees.
+I have NOT ordered books (marked ) at the University Bookstore.
+Nearly all (marked ^E) are available online via the University Library.
+All are readily available (typically used) from your preferred e-purveyor.
 I will make the other readings available via a course Blackboard page.
 A number of the assigned readings are, as is clear from the syllabus, available directly on line - I have indicated where this is the case.